 Dividend Distribution Policy

-The Directors also appreciate the continued and dedicated efforts putin by all the employees to overcome challengesfaced during the year.
+The performance is re ective of the hard work and perseverance of 841 dedicatedemployees working relentlessly for your Company's success.
+The Directors also appreciatethe continued and dedicated efforts put in by all the employees to overcome challengesfaced during the year.